Dfsantana1/llama_index_es/docs/understanding/putting_it_all_together/q_and_a/terms_definitions_tutorial.md

     st.write(extracted_terms)
 ```

 Super simple right!
 But you'll notice that the app doesn't do anything useful yet.
-To use llama_index, we also need to setup our OpenAI LLM.
+To use llama_index_es, we also need to setup our OpenAI LLM.
 There are a bunch of possible settings for the LLM, so we can let the user figure out what's best.
 We should also let the user set the prompt that will extract the terms (which will also help us debug what works best).

 ## LLM Settings